Chris Todd

-Christopher Richard Todd (born 22 August 1981) is a Welsh retired footballer who played as a defender and current assistant manager of Yeovil Town.
+Christopher Richard Todd (born 22 August 1981) is a Welsh retired footballer who played as a defender.
+He is currently director of football at Eastleigh.

 Playing career

 Swansea City

 Born in Swansea, Todd began his career as a trainee with his home town club, Swansea City, turning professional in August 1999.
 He made his debut on 10 March 2001 at home in a 1–1 draw with Northampton Town, going on to make 46 appearances before being released in June 2002.

 Drogheda United

 Todd then moved to Republic of Ireland, where he spent a season with Drogheda United.
+He made 19 appearances during his spell with the club.

 Exeter City

 He returned to English football with Exeter City in January 2003.
 Although he was unable to prevent Exeter being relegated from the Football League that season, he remained with the club, and was consistently a first-team regular.

 Upon Glenn Cronin's departure during the 2006 off-season, Todd was appointed captain of Exeter City for the 2006–07 season.